If we know you rely on a life support system, we will not physically disconnect your power supply.

-Step 3: establish contact with a neighbour
+Step 3: Establish contact with a neighbour

 Make contact with a neighbour and place their phone number on your emergency contact list on the back of this brochure.
 You can then quickly call and determine if a power failure is localised to your house, or is affecting others in the neighbourhood.
 Remember that telephones that rely on electricity will not work during a power outage.

-If your life support machine stops unexpectedly
+If your life support machine stops suddenly

 The following steps will allow you to determine the cause of a failure in your life support machine.
 This information will also help us to respond to your needs.

-Step 1: check your test appliance
+Step 1: Check your test appliance

 - Check the test appliance you have plugged into the same power point as your life support machine.
 If the test appliance is still functioning, then your life support equipment may be faulty.